 Some Coping Mechanisms

 Make sure to take regular breaks, and at very least make use of your lunch hour.
-Get outside, take a short walk, sit on a bench, take some deep breaths.
-Gazing at a spot far away can help to reset your parasympathetic nervous system, so even a few moments gazing out of the window can help.
+Get outside, take a short walk, sit on a bench, and take some deep breaths.
+Gazing at a distant spot can help reset your parasympathetic nervous system, so even a few moments gazing out of the window can be beneficial.
 When was your last holiday?
 If you can’t quite remember, it might be time to plan a trip.
 Even a short weekend break can refresh your spirits and give you a new perspective.

 Think about the activities that give you pleasure and help you to relax, such as dancing, having a massage, going to the cinema, reading, sewing, playing a sport or doing an exercise class that you love.
-Make sure that you dedicate time to engaging in some of these things a few times a week.
+Ensure that you dedicate time to engaging in some of these activities a few times a week.

 If you have been experiencing chronic stress, it’s a good idea to get a check-up and see where you’re at in terms of cardiovascular health, as well as get your blood sugar levels tested.
 The signs of heart disease and diabetes will often show in tests before you notice physical symptoms, so don’t hesitate to get checked.
 If you are noticing any of the symptoms listed above or would like to speak to someone about your stress load, how to improve your stress levels and work-life balance and ensure that you are in good health, make an appointment to see a doctor who can help.

-See if you can notice the moments when you are reaching for something sweet and see whether your craving correlates to a stressful event.
-If you aren’t sure, check in with yourself by pausing and taking a couple of deep breaths.
-If you find it hard to curb the cravings, improve your snack habits by replacing high-sugar or high-fat snacks with fruit, nuts, and veggies.
+Notice the moments when you reach for something sweet, and see if your craving correlates with a stressful event.
+If you’re unsure, check in with yourself by pausing and taking a couple of deep breaths.
+If you find it challenging to curb cravings, consider improving your snack habits by replacing high-sugar or high-fat snacks with healthier options like fruit, nuts, and vegetables.

 Reach out to your loved ones and make plans to get together over a meal.
-Sharing your feelings, joys and woes with close friends, family and colleagues in your support network, as well as being there for them when they need you, is an excellent medicine for stress.
+Sharing your feelings, joys, and woes with close friends, family, and colleagues in your support network, as well as being there for them when they need you, is an excellent remedy for stress.

 Book some time into your diary during the working week or weekend to be alone.
-Give yourself time to devote to relaxation, pampering, exercising, and to making plans.
+Allow yourself time to devote to relaxation, pampering, exercise, and planning.
 Setting goals and challenges for yourself outside of your work life can build emotional resilience and confidence.

-One of the most impactful side effects of stress is the effect it can have on our unhealthy habits.
-Increasing alcohol and caffeine intake, smoking more, and eating more, all serve to increase the physical stress on your body and in the long run make it harder for you to unwind.
-Drink plenty of water, take regular exercise, and reduce your alcohol and caffeine intake
+One of the most significant side effects of stress is its impact on unhealthy habits.
+Increasing alcohol and caffeine intake, smoking more, and eating more all serve to increase the physical stress on your body and, in the long run, make it harder for you to unwind.
+Drink plenty of water, engage in regular exercise, and limit your alcohol and caffeine intake.